getAlby/bitcoin-connect/README.md

 - support at getalby.com
 - [bitcoin.design](https://bitcoin.design/) Discord community (find us on the #alby channel)
 - Read the [Alby developer guide](https://guides.getalby.com/overall-guide/alby-for-developers/getting-started) to better understand how Alby packages and APIs can be used to power your app.

+## FAQ
+- Does it work for any user with any lightning wallet?

+It will only work for the connectors that are shown in the modal.
+Feel free to contribute to add a new connector.

+- Does it "remember" the user if they leave the page or close the browser?

+Yes.
+Your connection is saved to localStorage

+- Is this safe?

+You should have a certain level of trust on the website you decide to connect your wallet with, and that they ensure there is no malicious third-party scripts which would intend to read the wallet connection configuration, either from memory or storage.
+Connectors with budget controls or confirmation dialogs (Alby extension or NWC) are recommend so you have full control over your connection.

 # 🔥 Lit